whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-01-Nature-Box-Subscription-February-2016-Review-Coupon.md

 <DT>Strawberry Greek Yogurt Pretzels</DT>
 <DD>Net Wt.
 4 oz</DD>
 </DL>
 <p>OMG, these pretzels taste amazing!
 It's crunchy, sweet, fruity, and salty all in one!
-The strawberry flavor burst with abundance as soon as it enters in your mouth, then once you crunch on it, you immediately taste the salty goodness of the pretzel.
+The strawberry flavor bursts with abundance as soon as it enters in your mouth, then once you crunch on it, you immediately taste the salty goodness of the pretzel.
 I literally had to stop myself from finishing this bag in one sitting!</p>
 <p><a href="http://fbuy.me/dksQC" target="_blank">Nature Box</a> also offers this in Blueberry flavor which is what I'll be ordering next =P</p>
 <br>